– 12 – 2 – 2023 –

 playing it safe, avoiding evil rather than doing good,

-concerned mainly with being respectable and making a good impression.
+concerned mainly with being respectable and making a good impression, playing it safe.

 – anger and contempt in any form whatsoever,